Appaletolm History, Family Crest & Coats of Arms

 Early History of the Appaletolm family

-Another 147 words (10 lines of text) are included under the topic Early Appaletolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appaletolm research.
+Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Appaletolm History in all our PDF Extended History products and printed products wherever possible.

 Appaletolm Spelling Variations